m-schulte-althoff/walkthru2/README.md

 # walkthru2

+## Introduction

-Sample repo for walkthru 2 of fast.ai course
+This is a sample repo for walkthru 2 of fast.ai course

+## More Details

+Etc...

+List:
+- first
+- second